 Crusade recreates the traditional war drama in a new way with an urgently relevant message for today.

 It is the near future.
 Civil war rages between Christian fundamentalists who control the federal government and rebellious U.S. military units still loyal to the Constitution.
 The play follows the fate of an Army patrol caught up in this conflict.
 Stylistically, Crusade seeks to heighten a typically realistic form through the use of sound, lighting, language, and physical action in a “total theatre” effort to confront the audience with the reality of violence and the danger of extremism.

-I am very pleased to announce my play Quarantine was awarded Third Place in the annual One-Act Playwriting Competition at the Little Theatre of Alexandria in Northern Virginia.
+I am very pleased to announce my play Quarantine was awarded Third Place in the 2017 One-Act Playwriting Competition at the Little Theatre of Alexandria in Northern Virginia.

 In notifying me, the head of the competition said: “Out of 90+ plays, yours was the 3rd rated highest in our competition.
 People loved your show.
 They thought it was very realistic, and they loved the strong male characters…People devoured your show, and many offered to try out for it, they loved it so much….It was very compelling, and kept everyone engaged.
 You should be proud of your accomplishments and know that you were the “cream of the crop.”

 My deep thanks to LTA for this recognition.